THIS AGREEMENT (THE “AGREEMENT”) IS MADE BETWEEN CURVEGRID INC. (THE "PROVIDER"), AND YOU (THE “CUSTOMER”). EACH A “PARTY” AND TOGETHER THE “PARTIES”.

 has the meaning set out in Article 4(1) of the GDPR, and for the purposes of this Agreement means Personal Data provided by one party to this Agreement to the other.

-means a bespoke schedule of pricing which may be agreed between Provider and Customer which specifies alternative or additional Fees, and which takes precedence over the Fees specified on the Website to the extent that the two documents conflict.
+means a bespoke schedule of pricing which may be agreed between Provider and User which specifies alternative or additional Fees, and which takes precedence over the Fees specified on the Website to the extent that the two documents conflict.

 “Processing” and “Process”